 In October 2020, we initiated a Phase 2a, open-label, multi-center study to evaluate the safety and tolerability of multiple doses of tegoprubart in adult subjects with ALS.
 Fifty-four subjects with ALS were enrolled into the study in the United States and Canada at 13 ALS treatment sites.
 Ascending doses of tegoprubart were administered as IV infusions to four sequentially enrolling cohorts.
 The first two cohorts consisted of nine participants, and the last two cohorts of 18 participants each.
 All enrolled subjects received six infusions of tegoprubart over a 12 week period.
 Blood samples for target engagement, and exploratory biomarkers for inflammation and neurodegeneration were taken and analyzed.
 Participant-focused clinical outcomes were also assessed.
 In May 2022, we completed the Phase 2a study and released positive topline results.
 Tegoprubart successfully met the primary endpoints of safety and tolerability.
 Fifty of the fifty-four subjects completed all six study infusions, and adverse events were typical of an ALS patient population.
 Tegoprubart was well-tolerated, and no drug-related serious adverse events were observed.
 No new safety signals emerged.
 Anti-drug antibodies (ADAs) were present in less than 5 percent of samples.
 All ADAs were of low titer and did not impact tegoprubart drug levels.
-Tegoprubart target engagement was demonstrated in all dose cohorts with increasing target engagement in a dose-dependent manner, plateauing at the 4 and 8 mg/kg dosing levels using CD40L and CXCL13 biomarkers related to T cell and B cell function, respectively.
+Tegoprubart target engagement was demonstrated in all dose cohorts with increasing target engagement in a dose-dependent manner, plateauing at the 4 and 8 mg / kg dosing levels using CD40L and CXCL13 biomarkers related to T cell and B cell function, respectively.
 Tegoprubart exposure decreased inflammatory biomarker levels, in a dose dependent manner, in 20 of 32 pro-inflammatory proteins.
 Pro-inflammatory biomarkers reduced included biomarkers also associated with IgA nephropathy and kidney transplant rejection, such as IgA, IgE, IgM, C3, CXCL9, and CXCL10.

-While the study was neither primarily designed nor powered to assess the effect of tegoprubart on ALS Functional Rating Scale ("ALSFRS"), both target engagement and level of pro-inflammatory biomarker reduction were associated with a trend in the slowing of disease progression as measured by ALSFRS slope.
-The Company is committed to further progressing ALS clinical development, and plans to work with key opinion leaders, our patient community, and regulators on potential next steps to do so.
-However, we will be unable to continue our clinical development of tegoprubart for people with ALS without additional financing, and we can provide no assurances that we will be able to obtain financing on acceptable terms or at all.
+We are seeking to further progress ALS clinical development and plan to work with key stakeholders on potential next steps to do so.
+However, we will be unable to continue our clinical development of tegoprubart for people with ALS without additional financing specific for our ALS program, and we can provide no assurances that we will be able to obtain financing on acceptable terms or at all.